urstatistician/coursera-intro-github/README.md

 # coursera-intro-github
-learning github (Introduction to Github by Coursera)
+Learning Github (Introduction to Github by Coursera)